Written by: Guest | Best Company Editorial Team

 If you’ve never bought a rental property before, it feels incredibly overwhelming.

-Between choosing a town and neighborhood, learning how to score good deals, analyzing cash flow, finding financing, advertising vacant units, tenant screening, signing lease agreements and beyond, there are a lot of moving parts.
+Between choosing a town and neighborhood, learning how to score good deals, analyzing cash flow, finding financing, advertising vacant units, screening tenants, signing lease agreements and beyond, there are a lot of moving parts.
 Rental investing comes with a steep learning curve, and new investors inevitably make mistakes.

 But in the beginning, focus on the fundamentals: the core investing skills that prevent you from losing money.
 That starts with knowing what to look for in a good rental property, both at the neighborhood level and the property level.